milanaleksic/cv/cv.md

 I became the company’s go-to backend engineer and MySQL performance guy.
 Helped scale the company 100x in both customers and revenue over 5 years, all without high-profile incidents of the Soda Cloud product.

 I had a multi-hat impact on the organization through domain, infrastructure, and system design as well as providing engineering support and coaching.
-Some of the most prominent backend features I worked on were internal frameworks for authorization, feature gates, notification rules, database, dependency injection, configuration management, OpenAPI code generator, etc. I also participated in the development of other services like Vault Decrypter, Guardian, Soda Kubernetes Agent, etc.
+Some of the most prominent backend features I worked on were internal frameworks for authorization, feature gates, notification rules, database, dependency injection, configuration management, OpenAPI code generator, etc. I also participated in the development of many of Soda critical architecture: Backend, Decrypter, Guardian, Soda Kubernetes Agent, first steps in ClickHouse etc.

-I also envisioned and developed an internal admin & devops CLI tool (`dopy` / `dogo`) for automating many painful DevOps tasks. v1 was in Python, v2 in Go (integrating APIs from AWS, Okta, Datadog, Kubernetes, Soda Cloud Admin API, Github).
+I also envisioned and developed an internal devops CLI tool (`dopy` / `dogo`) for automating many painful DevOps tasks. v1 was in Python, v2 in Go (integrating APIs from AWS, Okta, Datadog, Kubernetes, Soda Cloud Admin API, Github).

 </details>